Adam Starr

 • Game creator v.
 Take-Two Interactive Software, Inc., et al. (New York state court): Represented the co-creator of Grand Theft Auto, in a case involving his royalties and other compensation for the games he developed as president of Rockstar North.
 The claims against his former partners and co-creators included breach of contract, constructive discharge, and tortious interference with economic relations.

 • Roblox studios v.
 Social media company (San Francisco, Arbitration): Represented Roblox game studios in a dispute over the sale of a number of their Roblox games to a social media company in exchange for stock in the social media company.
-The Roblox game studios asserted that the social media company committed securities fraud by misrepresenting that it complied with the Children’s Online Privacy Act (COPPA), among other claims.
+The Roblox game studios asserted that the social media company committed securities fraud by misrepresenting that it complied with the Children’s Online Privacy Protection Act (COPPA), among other claims.

 • Social media company v.
 Roblox developer/promoter (Florida federal court): Represented Roblox game developer and promoter against accusations that he acquired and developed Roblox games in violation of his fiduciary duties.